Allegations about adults who work with children

 - private life matters.
 This could involve:

 - arrest or prosecution for a criminal offence outside of work.
-This includes sexual offences, violence, drugs, drink driving and fraud.
-It could be in relation to adults or children.
+This includes sexual offences, violence, drugs, drink driving, and fraud.
+It could be about adults or children.

 - personal involvement with Children’s Services.
 For example, an employee who has children in care or on child protection plans